Last Updated: June 11, 2022

 Cryptocurrency Market in the UK

-Half of the owners had less than £260 worth of cryptocurrency
+Half of the owners in the UK had less than £260 worth of cryptocurrency

 As one FCA’s cryptoasset consumer research revealed in 2020, around half of 315 cryptocurrency owners surveyed had less than £260 in cryptocurrencies, 5% had £7,000 or more, and 1% had more than £22,588.